Life after a brain injury

 Our brains are fragile and vulnerable to all sorts of injury.
 Although brain tissue can be damaged by a number of things like infections, strokes, tumours, any injury to the brain from an external force can result in a traumatic brain injury (TBI).

 Traumatic brain injury (TBI) also known as an intracranial injury is caused by a trauma to the head.
-Road traffic accidents, slips and trips and accidents at work or at home are a common cause of this type of brain injury as are medical accidents and acts of violence.
+Road traffic accidents, slips and trips and accidents at work or at home are a common cause of this type of brain injury as are medical negligence and acts of violence.

 The effects of a TBI can be wide ranging and often depends on whether the TBI is classified as mild, moderate or severe.